MarkLaVenia/rockr/README.md

 The (current) goal of `rockr` is:

-Given a series of Twitter polls on best album of the year, with sequential polls for each year, where some bands are reoccuring response options across polls
+Given a series of Twitter polls on best album of the year, with sequential polls for each year, where some bands are reoccurring response options across polls

 1. Munge data into an analysis-ready format